Updated: Feb 28

 HOW TO PREPARE TIPS

-*Loosen the the baby’s diaper about 30 minutes before the session.
-This allows time for the diaper’s imprint marks to disappear.
-Also avoid tight socks or clothing.
+*Loosen the baby’s diaper about 30 minutes before the session.
+This allows time for the diaper’s imprint marks to disappear if you are wanting to try and get bum photos.
+Also, avoid tight socks or clothing.

-***Dress baby in loose fitting clothes to avoid any lines on baby’s skin and to also avoid disturbing baby when getting undressed.
+***Dress baby in loose-fitting clothes to avoid any lines on baby’s skin and to also avoid disturbing baby when getting undressed.
 A simple sleeper is best.
-Please avoid onesies or anything that has to be pulled off over baby’s head.

-***Also, baby should be fed as much as possible in the 12 hours that precede the session.
-This will allow for baby to sleep as deeply and as long as possible.
+***Also, the baby should be fed as much as possible in the 12 hours that precede the session.
+This will allow the baby to sleep as deeply and as long as possible.

 ***A full baby = a sleepy baby, and we need a very sleepy and calm baby in order to achieve the poses we would like.

 *After eating, make sure baby is burped well.
 If not, gas may build up and that can make the baby fussy.